 Climbing over the last rocks leads us to a place that made it seem as if we had just landed on Mars.
 This landscape is a scenery unique to areas of volcanic activity.
 As you walk along, you will see spouts of steam blowing out from various spots of the bare mountain surface.

-Morita: “There are many active volcanoes in Japan.
-Being able to walk through areas of volcanic activity is just one of the great attractions of Aso-Kuju National Park.”
+Morita: "Japan has many active volcanoes.
+Walking through areas of volcanic activity is one of the great attractions of Aso-Kuju National Park."

-Timothy: “I think many foreigners see Japan as an island country, but the truth is, it’s actually a mountain country, isn’t it?”
+Timothy: "I think many foreigners see Japan as an island country, but in reality, it's actually a mountain country, wouldn't you say?"

-Morita: “That’s right.
-You can definitely tell when you walk through Aso-Kuju National Park.
-The Japanese archipelago is located just above where the Pacific and Eurasian Plates collide.
-The Eurasian Plate rises when the Pacific Plate slips underneath it.
-Depending on the seasonal winds, water-heavy clouds blow north from the Pacific Ocean and South China Sea.”
+Morita: "Exactly.
+You can really see that when you walk through Aso-Kuju National Park.
+The Japanese archipelago sits right where the Pacific and Eurasian Plates collide.
+The Eurasian Plate rises as the Pacific Plate slips underneath it.
+Depending on the seasonal winds, clouds heavy with moisture blow north from the Pacific Ocean and the South China Sea."

-Timothy: “And those clouds are what bring so much rain to the bare mountain surface.”
+Timothy: "And those clouds bring a lot of rain to the bare mountain surface."

-Morita: “When the plates collide, a huge crustal energy is formed, resulting in volcanic activity.
-This can also create some pretty frightening earthquakes, but one benefit of such activities is the formation of hot springs.
-People in the ancient times regarded these mountains as sacred, which lead to mountain and volcano worship in certain religious beliefs.”
+Morita: "When the plates collide, it creates a huge amount of crustal energy, leading to volcanic activity.
+This can also cause some pretty scary earthquakes, but one benefit of these activities is the formation of hot springs.
+In ancient times, people considered these mountains sacred, which led to the worship of mountains and volcanoes in some religious beliefs.

-Morita: “There are a variety of trekking courses available in the Kuju Mountain Range, so you may enjoy spending the night and hiking a few of them.
-In addition to the Hokkien Onsen Sanso that we visited, there is another small hotel where you can enjoy a longer stay called BBC Nagayu, located about 30 minutes down the mountain.
-It’s very convenient if you want to hike even more.”
+"There are various trekking courses available in the Kuju Mountain Range, so you might enjoy spending the night and exploring a few of them.
+Besides Hokkien Onsen Sanso, which we visited, there's another small hotel called BBC Nagayu, about 30 minutes down the mountain.
+It's very convenient if you want to hike even more."

-Beautiful Scenery and Starry Skies: Relaxing at San’ai Kogen Hotel
+Beautiful Scenery and Starry Skies: Relaxing at Senomoto Kogen Hotel

 After a 6 hour long trek, Morita and Timothy head to the inn.

-We take the Yamanami Highway that connects Oita and Kumamoto Prefecture, and arrive at the San’ai Kogen Hotel in under an hour.
-The hotel is located in a grasslands area of Minamioguni-machi, Aso-gun, and sits at 920 meters above sea level.
-It has a nice view overlooking Aso Gogaku (Give Peaks of Mount Aso)and the Kuju Mountain Range.
+We take the Yamanami Highway, which connects Oita and Kumamoto Prefecture, and arrive at the Senomoto Kogen Hotel in less than an hour.
+The hotel is situated in the grasslands of Minamioguni-machi, Aso-gun, at an elevation of 920 meters.
+It offers a beautiful view overlooking Aso Gogaku (the Five Peaks of Mount Aso) and the Kuju Mountain Range.

-Today, we stay in the new building of the San’ai Kogen Hotel.
-The special guest rooms of this new building have an open-air bath where you can relax while enjoying the beautiful nature of Aso
+Today, we stay in the new building of the Senomoto Kogen Hotel.
+The special guest rooms of this new building have an open-air bath where you can relax while enjoying the beautiful nature of Aso.

-There are plenty of hot springs here, including the natural hot springs of Nishi-Kurokawa, with their expansive, scenic views, as well as reservation-required baths, such as the open-air baths overlooking Aso Gogaku.
+There are plenty of hot springs here, including the natural hot springs of Nishi-Kurokawa, which offer expansive, scenic views.
+There are also reservation-required baths, such as the open-air baths overlooking Aso Gogaku.

-Guests who stay at the new building can also enjoy a meal at the dining hall, “Nishi-kan Dining Taikan.”
-As the name “Taikan” (which translates to “overlook”) suggests, you can see a spectacular panoramic view of Aso Gogaku from the large window.
-The view of this beautiful landscape changes with the seasons, from the lash green grasslands in summer, to Japanese silver grasses in autumn, to the snow that falls in winter.
+Guests staying in the new building can enjoy meals at the dining hall, “Nishi-kan Dining Taikan.”
+As the name "Taikan" (which means "overlook") suggests, you can enjoy a spectacular panoramic view of Aso Gogaku from the large window.
+The view changes with the seasons, from lush green grasslands in summer, to Japanese silver grasses in autumn, and snow-covered landscapes in winter.

 The meal is a traditional Japanese course, made with fresh local ingredients from Kyushu, including vegetables from Aso and fish from Oita and Fukuoka, Asobi-ton (local pork), and locally-produced Shichifuku soy sauce.